 Using Music to Expand Youthful Minds

 When people think of musically based youth programs, their first thoughts might be ‘Oh, my child will learn to sing,’ or ‘Oh, my child will learn music production.’
-But, how many music programs actually teach music production yet also makes an effort to delve into the layers of one’s mind to teach youth to think of music in a more socially conscience manner?
+But, how many music programs actually teach music production while striving to make an effort to delve into the layers of one’s mind to teach youth to think of music in a more socially conscience manner?
 Furthermore, how many music programs dip into all aspects of the world of music, even involving media?
-St. Sabina’s Ark music workshop does just that.
+St. Sabina’s Ark music workshop, also known as “The Ark,” does just that.

 Music and Beyond

 The musically based workshop focuses on teaching youth how they can master the ability to think past the surface of the music.
 Participants are taught to think deeper, to become more aware of music.
 For example, they are shown how music can be used as a method to diffuse violence.
 However, The Ark is taking it a step further.
 The Ark is expanding its reach, growing the music program into a full multimedia studio experience.
 The executive director of The Ark program Jocelyn Jones and the Ark’s digital media specialist, Mack Julion, discuss the expansion as well as The Ark program as a whole.
 They helped us appreciate why The Ark continues to be a staple among community services in the Chicago area.